dmahugh/github/documentation/overview.md

 ```
 Then you can use the ```auth_config()``` function to set the username for subsquent operations.
 For example:

+Note that there is a ```ratelimit_status()``` function for checking the current status of a user's rate limit.
+This can be useful for checking whether sufficient API calls are available for a task.

 ```python
 import gitingo as gi
 gi.auth_config({'username': 'user1'})